Ynng/Try-Catch-Throw/README.md

 You can also buy more powerful explosives and magical items yourself to throw into the field.

 ## Other Info
-Made on Oculus Rift, for Oculus Quest.
+Made with an Oculus Rift, for Oculus Quest.

-Please message me if you took something from this project so I can feel useful and important.
+Please message me if you plan on taking something from this project, so that I can feel useful and important.

 ## [Jump To Screenshots](#Screenshots)